Optimal transport and control of an active particle near a plane wall: Abstract

 \section{Abstract}

 The control of active colloidal particles via optical traps is a cornerstone for research of matter at the micron and nanometer scale.
 A central challenge in this domain is the derivation of optimal transport protocols that minimize the mean work required to move a particle over a finite-time interval.
-Here we present a Ritz method in which open-loop protocols are constructed from a global basis of Chebyshev polynomials and optimised by a genetic algorithm.
-We apply the method to study optimal transport of an active particle, which is modelled as a force-dipole (or a stresslet) near a no-slip wall.
+Here, we present the Ritz method in which open-loop protocols are constructed from a global basis of Chebyshev polynomials.
+The protocols are optimized using either a genetic algorithm or a gradient-based method.
+We apply the method to study optimal transport of an active particle, which is modeled as a force-dipole (or a stresslet) near a no-slip wall.
 The methodology is validated in the limits of zero activity and infinite wall separation, where it successfully recovers the known analytical protocols and the theoretical minimum work.
-Crucially, we demonstrate that the presence of the boundary breaks the time-reversal symmetry of the optimal protocol found in bulk solutions.
+Crucially, we demonstrate that the presence of the activity breaks the time-reversal symmetry of the optimal protocol found.
 This symmetry breaking is shown to be a complex function of the transport direction and the particle's intrinsic activity.
 Because the presented approach requires only the capability to simulate stochastic trajectories, it offers a robust, principled framework for optimizing transport protocols in complex fluid environments that remain inaccessible to exact analytical treatment.